Introduction to the Test

 HOW CAN I PASS THE NOVA SCOTIA LEARNERS WRITTEN TEST ON MY FIRST TRY?

-The short answer: are practice, practice, and practice.
+The short answer: practice, practice, and practice.
 The long answer: make sure you’re so prepared that nothing can go wrong.
 A big issue hopeful drivers run into ahead of either their written or road test is nerves.
 It can be overwhelming when getting behind the wheel of an automobile next to a stranger who decides your driving fate is enough to make a person’s heart rate go up.
+If you are not fully prepared, nerves and lack of knowledge can cause you to fail the Nova Scotia driving test.

 Before you sit down to practice, you should read your driver’s manual cover-to-cover.
 Believe it or not, you even have to prepare to practice.
 You may be surprised by how much you didn’t know before reading the manual.
 Making sure you’re familiar with the rules of the road will make taking a practice test easier, and the quicker you master the practice test, the greater your chances of passing your actual exam on your first attempt.